 Raisins can be enjoyed as a snack or used as an ingredient in cooking and baking.
-But no matter how you use the dried grapes, sooner or later you will find yourself with a big opened package that you don’t plan on finishing anytime soon.
+But no matter how you use them, sooner or later you will find yourself with a big open package that you don’t plan on finishing anytime soon.
 That’s when the question “do raisins go bad?” comes up.

 Or maybe you wanted to save some money and bought raisins in bulk.
 And you’re searching for the best way to store them for the long term.
-You have thought about refrigerating them but aren’t sure if that helps.
+You considered refrigerating them but aren’t sure if that helps.
 And since fridge space comes at a premium in many households, you want to know for sure if it makes sense to keep them in there.

-Raisins, unlike fresh fruit like bananas or pineapples, have a long shelf life.
+Raisins, similar to dates, have a long shelf life.
 But that doesn’t mean you should store them for years.
-Even dried fruits are perishable goods and will go bad or degrade in quality at some point.
+Even dried fruits are perishable goods and will dry out or degrade in quality at some point.

 |Raisins (unopened)||Best-by + 1 – 3 months||Best-by + 1 – 3 months|

 |Raisins (opened)||6 months||6 months|